rsfrankl/rsfrankl.github.io/_pages/talks.md

 “Estimating Pandemic Effects on Publication in Regional Studies Journals,” CURDS Seminar, Newcastle University, December 8, 2022 (with Gainbi Park)

-“The (Business) Case for Data,” 21th IFIP Conference e-Business, e-Services, and e-Society (I3E2022), Doctoral and Early Career Researcher Symposium, Newcastle University, September 12, 2022

-“Discoveries from the Lab,” Opening Panel, AI UK, London, March 22, 2022

-“Spatial Inequality and the Smart City,” Urban Analytics Programme, Monthly Meet Up, Alan Turing Institute, February 28, 2022 (virtual)

-“Mind the Gap!
-Today’s Data for Tomorrow’s Innovation,” Newcastle Discover Talks–Data, Newcastle University, January 27, 2022 (virtual)

-“Spatial Inequality and the Smart City,” Turing Fellows Project Seminar Series: Urban Analytics, October 7, 2021 (virtual)

-"Who Counts in the Smart City?,” Citizens Collective, TU Delft, September 15, 2021 (virtual)

-“Patterns of Demographic Change,” Symposium on Legacy Cities and Left-Behind Places: Comparative Analysis, Policy and Practice, organized by Lincoln Institute for Land Policy and the Bartlett School of Planning at UCL, June 17, 2021 (virtual)

-“Sensor Placement, Inequality, and Informed Decision Making in the Smart City,” GIScience Center, Department of Geography, University of Zurich, May 25, 2021 (virtual)

-“The Spatial Demography of Depopulation,” Geography, Queen’s University Belfast, May 20, 2021 (virtual)

-“Spatial (Data) is Special: Creating Space in Social Science and Humanities Research,” Demystifying Data Workshop, Institute of Social Science, Newcastle University, March 25, 2021 (virtual)

-“The Spatial Demography of Depopulation: The U.S. Example,” School of Geography, Geology and the Environment, University of Leicester, January 13, 2021 (virtual)

-“Optimising for Equity: Sensor coverage, networks, and the responsive city,” Bartlett Centre for Applied Spatial Analysis (CASA), University College London (UCL), December 2, 2020 (virtual)

-“The Geography of Depopulation in the United States,” Charlas de Economía (Economics Seminars), Universidad Icesi, Colombia, November 5, 2020. (virtual)

-“Sensing Inequality: Smart Cities, Sensor Deserts, and the Politics of Decision-Making,” Lectures in Planning (LiPS), Columbia University, Graduate School of Architecture, Planning and Preservation (GSAPP), September 29, 2020. (virtual)

-“Smart Cities and Spatial Inequality,” Social Sciences Webinar Series, Gran Sasso Science Institute (GSSI), May 12, 2020. (virtual)

-“Friendly for the Ages: Demographic Change and Inclusive Rural Policies,” OECD Rural Development Conference, Seoul, South Korea, September 25, 2019.

-“Population Loss in a U.S. Context: Where, Who, How?”
-University of Bristol, School of Geographical Sciences, March 25, 2019.

-“Social Justice, Inequality, and Technology: Something Old, Something New, Something Borrowed, Something True,” Not Equal Launch Symposium, London, January 29, 2019.

-“The Spatial Demography of Population Loss: Insights from the United States,” JDS International Seminar, University of Tsukuba, Japan, January 24, 2019.

 ## Recent Conference Presentations
 “Lost in transition?
 Trajectories of regional ‘left-behindness’ in the EU15 from 1982 to 2017,” (co-authored with Mehdi Le Petit-Guerin, Sanne Velthuis, Jeroen Royer, Nicolas Cauchi-Duval, Tim Leibert, Danny MacKinnon, and Andy Pike), Annual Meeting of the Association of American Geographers, Denver, CO, March 23–27, 2023